fkie-cad/squid/README.md

 However, it can only be used for Linux user-space applications that are written in C and compiled with a specific set of flags.

-## Quick Demo
+## Demo
-The snippet of code below demonstrates how to setup an SQL-injection sanitizer in less than 100 lines of code and less than 30 minutes.
+The snippet of code below demonstrates how to setup an SQL-injection sanitizer in less than 100 lines of code / less than 30 minutes.
 We detect SQL injections by hooking the `sqlite3_exec` function of the `libsqlite3.so.0` library and check that the query string has a valid syntax.
-Note that a sanitizer written like this can be combined with a multitude of other sanitizers to catch a wide variety of bugs.
+Note that a sanitizer written like this can be combined with other sanitizers to catch a wide variety of bugs.
-For clarity, the code leaves out a lot of `unwrap()`s and error handling.
+For clarity, the code leaves out a lot of `unwrap()`'s and error handling.

 ```rs
 use squid::*;